It’s not what you’ve got, but what you do with it that counts, right?

 Most professional traders never open a position that risks more than 1% of their account.
 Some of them even believe that’s still too much!

-The bigger your account and the smaller your position size, the longer you’ll last.
+The bigger your account and the smaller your position size, the longer can keep trading for another day.